TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

-Tools incorporating tangible artifacts with in-situ design are useful for context awareness and experimenting with physics, reducing the need for simulation.
-Stemasov et al. presented \textit{BrickStARt} \cite{stemasov_brickstart_2023}, a low-fidelity tangible design tool using interlocking building blocks, providing an accessible way of prototyping for users.
-Letter and Wolf developed \textit{Tangible Version Control} \cite{letter_tangible_2022}, which explores versioning of physical artifacts with the help of an HMD. \textit{Printy3D} by Yung et al. \cite{yung_printy3d_2018} targets the education of children in 3D modeling with tangible artifacts placed in a virtual container.
-Other tools include linkage \cite{jeong_mechanism_2018} or carving \cite{hattab_interactive_2019, hattab_rough_2019}, which makes the process interactive by touch while designing.
+Tools incorporating tangible artifacts with in-situ design are valuable for context awareness and experimenting with physics, reducing the need for simulation. \textit{BrickStARt} used interlocking building blocks for this purpose~\cite{stemasov_brickstart_2023}. \textit{Tangible Version Control}~\cite{letter_tangible_2022} explores versioning of physical artifacts with the help of an HMD. \textit{Printy3D}~\cite{yung_printy3d_2018} teaches 3D modeling with tangible artifacts placed in a virtual container.
+Other tools include linkage~\cite{jeong_mechanism_2018} or carving~\cite{hattab_interactive_2019, hattab_rough_2019}, which make the design process interactive by touch.

-In-situ tools have been developed for consultation with makers.
-For instance, created for school students, \textit{RobotAR} by Villanueva et al. \cite{villanueva_robotar_2021} facilitated remote learning and collaboration through an AR-compatible robot, and \textit{WireDraw} by Yue et al. \cite{yue_wiredraw_2017} explored guiding a user's manual fabrication using a 3D-printing pen with instructions delivered via an HMD.
-Other examples cover the potential for training workers, mainly by providing tools to subject matter experts for creating interactive training content \cite{chidambaram_processar_2021, ipsita_vrfromx_2021}.
+Our system integrates tangibility into the design experience in several ways.
+It incorporates \textit{reference object types}, i.e., representations of object that serve as design references, equipped with functionalities to design around them.
+It also features \textit{depth occlusion} for \textit{physical} objects, providing a realistic interaction between the real and digital worlds.